PART 1, General Information

 LAKE ISSYK KUL

 The town is in the Far South East of Kyrgyzstan.
-This is part of a border zone under the agreement between China and Kyrgyzstan to establish a strip 50 km from the main border and, this area has the largest national parks, with many animals and plants that are in the red book of endangered species.
-Permits are required to enter this area but readily available in karakul.
-Great shopping at the markets and the place to purchase traditional Kyrgyz wool carpets. (shyrdaks) Just before Karakol is a great camp spot in the Jeti Oguz.
+This is part of a border zone under the agreement between China and Kyrgyzstan to establish a strip 50 km from the main border.
+This area has the largest national parks, with many animals and plants that are in the red book of endangered species.
+Permits are required to enter this area but readily available in Karakul.
+Great shopping at the markets and the place to purchase traditional Kyrgyz wool carpets. (shyrdaks) Just before Karakul is a great camp spot in the Jeti Oguz.

-a sandstone formation about 25 km southwest of Karakol the name means “seven bulls”, which comes from the fact that the rocks look like seven bulls.
+A sandstone formation about 25 km southwest of Karakul.
+The name means “seven bulls”, which comes from the fact that the rocks look like seven bulls.
 Jeti-Oguz Rocks are a protected Nature Monument.
-In the village, there is an ancient cemetery and some barrows (burial mounds) dating from the 7th to the 5th century BCE.
-Also worthwhile is the sanatorium Jeti Oguz where the Kyrgyzstan president met Boris Yeltsin met after the unsuccessful coup in Moscow in 1991.
-Scenic valley to explore
+In the village, there is an ancient cemetery and some barrows (burial mounds) dating from the 7th to the 5th century BC.
+Also worthwhile is the sanatorium Jeti Oguz where the Kyrgyzstan president and Boris Yeltsin met after the unsuccessful coup in Moscow in 1991.

 At an altitude of 3016 m above sea level, Son-Kul is a startlingly blue lake surrounded by wide, fertile meadows that have long been used by nomadic herders for their animals.
 The road to Son-Kul takes roughly 6-7 hours, and though much of it is paved, some parts are gravel and earth.
 The area has snow around 200 days of the year.
 It gets cold in winter and we are told no-one lives here in winter.
 There are no permanent buildings around Son-Kul, only yurts, so people live the same way that they have for centuries.
 Son-Kul is chilly because of the high altitude, with temperatures averaging only 11°C, and frost at night can be expected all year round. (even snow in summer) There are no trees on the high plains around the lake, but there are lots of herbs and plants that are used for their medicinal properties.
 Plenty of birds, including falcons and golden eagles, live around Son-Kul, and the mountains are home to deer, foxes, Marco Polo sheep, leopards, and wolves (though these animals tend to stay high in the mountains).

-125 km, from Naryn, 17 km from the end of the paved road and just 90km short of the Chinese border 3500 meters high is the ancient caravanserai of Tash Rabat.
+125 km from Naryn, 17 km from the end of the paved road and just 90km short of the Chinese border, 3500 meters high is the ancient caravanserai of Tash Rabat.
 According to some, this is probably the best-preserved Silk Road site you will find and “no other retains as much of its original atmosphere”.
 This is a carefully restored stone building that once housed an inn on the Great Silk Road.
-Archaeological evidence to suggest that the site was occupied in the 10th century.
+Archaeological evidence suggests that the site was occupied in the 10th century.
 Located in the Kara Kojun Gorge 15km of the main road in a beautiful area.
-Missed by many travellers due to poor signposting. (or none) Great camp spot a bit further past the caravanserai share your campsite with herds of horses and yaks, flocks of sheep and goats
+Missed by many travellers due to poor signposting. (or none) Great camp spot a bit further past the caravanserai; share your campsite with herds of horses and yaks, flocks of sheep and goats

 With a history estimated to stretch back 3000 years, Osh has long been a central city in the Fergana Valley.
-During our visit tensions where high in town between Kyrgyz and Uzbeks population.
-Must see places are the bazaar along the Ak-Bura River, Mountain Sulaiman Too (UNESCO world heritage site) various musea, the Shaid Tepa Mosque (room for 5000 worshippers) and just outside Osh the Kyrgyz-Ata National park, and the mausoleum in Uzgen.
+During our visit tensions were high in town between the Kyrgyz and Uzbeks population.
+Must see places are the bazaar along the Ak-Bura River, Mountain Sulaiman Too (UNESCO world heritage site), various musea, the Shaid Tepa Mosque (room for 5000 worshippers) and just outside Osh the Kyrgyz-Ata National park, and the mausoleum in Uzgen.

 Our last stop in Kyrgyzstan before we crossed into Tibet.
 This is a remote mountain border crossing between Kyrgyzstan and China.
 The special regulations and the remoteness of the border post can make this one a daunting experience for the unwary independent traveller.
-During our visitors 2 foreigners were send back due to incorrect paperwork/documents.
+During our visitors 2 foreigners were sent back due to incorrect paperwork/documents.
 In our case the guide (compulsory in China) did not turn up?
 But by standing firm we were able to convince the border guard to let us pass to the next border point.
-(3 in total) In case this happens to you just stay calm and handle the inflexible regulations we found most custom officers unpredictable and inflexible we do not suggest that you take any risks but with common sense it can be done.
+(3 in total) In case this happens to you just stay calm and handle the inflexible regulations.
+We found most custom officers unpredictable and inflexible; we do not suggest that you take any risks but with common sense it can be done.